 One major motivation for considering Question \ref{question} is to study rational surfaces in Fano hypersurfaces.
 A rational curve in $R_e(X)$ gives a rational surface in $X$, and conversely a rational surface in $X$ gives a non-constant map from $\P^1$ to a compactification of $R_e(X)$ for some $e\geq 1$.
 It is known that if $d < < \sqrt{n}$ every smooth hypersurface of degree $d$ contains rational surfaces, but it is not known if the same holds for higher degree Fano hypersurfaces.
 It is conjectured that when $d=n \geq 5$, $X$ is not covered by rational surfaces: \begin{conjecture} A very general hypersurface of degree $n$ in $\P^n$ is not covered by rational surfaces if $n \geq 5$. \end{conjecture}

 Conjecture \ref{biratConj} has important implications in understanding birational properties of varieties.
 Recall that a variety is unirational if it is rationally dominated by projective space, and it is rationally connected if there is a rational curve through two general points.
+It is uniruled if there is a rational curve through a general point.
 Every unirational variety is rationally connected, and indeed, is swept out by rational surfaces.
 It is expected that there exist rationally connected varieties which are not unirational, but to date, no examples of this have been proven.
 Proving Conjecture \ref{biratConj} would prove that a very general hypersurface of degree $n$ in $\P^n$ is not unirational.
 Since every hypersurface of degree $d \leq n$ is rationally connected, this would give an example of a variety which is rationally connected but not unirational.